domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 <p class="meta">02 Oct 2019 - Berkeley, CA</p>

-NB: Language warning throughout; such is music and culture
+NB: Language warning throughout; such is music and culture.

-My Shazams (from the last few months):
+My Shazams (from the last few months) are listed below.

 P.S.
 Thank you Shazam for your services!
 Except that one time when my original Shazam library disappeared forever :'--(

-Below is the new list
+Below is the new list.

 Legend:
 (y) Good for DJ
 (n) Not good for DJ
 (x) Language warning
 (s) Safe for work

-No label means I haven't checked or decided yet (i.e., TBD)
+No label means I haven't checked/decided yet (i.e., TBD).

-Oddly, LOWER numbers represent NEWER Shazams
+Oddly, LOWER numbers represent NEWER Shazams.

 ## Phone 2